 Little crash course on Dart?

-So I have a list of concepts that one must know before they dive into Flutter, and instead of giving you bullet points, I am going to share my Flutter Study Jam presentation with you (only the Dart part).
-I’m sure, this will be a great help to you.
+So I have a list of concepts that one must know before they dive into Flutter, and instead of giving you bullet points, I am going to share my YouTube video thats lists 9 Dart concepts you should know before jumping into Flutter I’m sure, this will be a great help to you.

 Can we start Flutter now, please?